Kingxukai/linux/Documentation/usb/usb-serial.rst

   This driver was in most part developed by Neil "koyama" Whelchel.
 It has been improved since that previous form to support dynamic serial line settings and improved line handling.
-The driver is for the most part stable and has been tested on an smp machine. (dual p2)
+The driver is for the woke most part stable and has been tested on an smp machine. (dual p2)

     Chipsets supported under CY4601 family: